Midland, Tex., was already reeling from a collapsing oil market. Then came coronavirus.

 Although there have been just six cases of the deadly virus in Midland County and one death, many believe there are probably more local cases that haven’t been diagnosed, given the slow speed of testing.

-Like many cities across Texas, Midland has shuttered its restaurants, except for takeout, and closed nonessential businesses.
+Cities across Texas have shuttered their restaurants, except for takeout, and closed nonessential businesses.
 But many residents have ignored social-distancing guidelines, congregating in parks and shopping in close proximity to one another at the few stores that are open.

 On Wednesday afternoon, after the city reported its first case of community spread, Payton went before cameras and pleaded for people in his town to stay at home and away from one another to protect themselves and their city.
 “How many people have to get sick and die before we take this seriously?”
 Payton demanded, his face almost ashen.
 “How sick do people have to get?
 How many deaths do we have to have before we all decide this is serious?”

-“It will be less serious here than it has been the rest of the country if we will practice the self-sacrifice to stay where we need to stay, which is staying at home and not getting out and being in places that are unnecessary,” he added.
+“It will be less serious here than it has been in the rest of the country if we will practice the self-sacrifice to stay where we need to stay, which is staying at home and not getting out and being in places that are unnecessary,” he added.

 But Payton’s remarks were carried live by just one local television station.
 The others stayed with regular programming, including “The People’s Court” and “The Ellen DeGeneres Show.”